 1.1Why Do We Need Another Introduction to Information Systems Textbook?

-When we began teaching this course, we used one of the many "big publisher" books that almost every course in the country uses; however, there were several problems with those books.
-First and foremost, they typically teach the material using a traditional read/memorize/regurgitate style, which is completely incompatible with the type of material (information systems) being taught.
-We believe that one of the most important roles of information systems is the application of technology to solve unstructured business problems.
-These solutions and creations are often unique.
-No amount of memorizing rote material will help a real IS professional solve problems that have no single, guided solution.
-Learning IS requires a lot less reading/memorizing and a lot more "doing."
-Therefore, we use video tutorials as the primary mechanism to transfer IS skills, which eliminates the plausibility of a paper book.
-We have adopted the MyEducator.com platform to allow a smooth integration of text-based concepts and video-based tutorials.
+When we began teaching this course, we used one of the many "big publisher" books that almost every Introduction to Information Systems course in the country uses; however, there were several problems with those books.
+First, they typically taught the material using a traditional style of read, memorize, and regurgitate, which is completely incompatible with the material being taught.
+We believe that one of the most important roles of information systems (IS) is the application of technology to solve unstructured business problems.
+These solutions are often unique.
+No amount of memorizing material will help a real IS professional solve problems that have no single, guided solution.
+Learning IS requires less reading and memorizing and more doing.
+Therefore, we use video tutorials as the primary mechanism to transfer IS skills.
+Since using video tutorials eliminates the plausibility of a paper book, we have adopted the MyEducator platform to allow a smooth integration of text-based concepts and video-based tutorials into an IS textbook.

 Second, paper-based books and large publishing companies move far too slowly to keep up with the level of dynamic content in the IS field.
 As IS professors, we keep our fingers on the pulse of the recruiting market.
 We attend our students' career fairs and regularly interview the companies that hire our students for internships to find out what IS skills are in the most demand each year.
 As a result, we frequently revise the course content and tutorials.